Dustin Hoffman accused of sexual assault

 CNN has reached out to Hoffman for comment.

-Cori Thomas says the actor exposed himself to her hotel room when she was 16 and a friend of his daughter in 1980.
+Cori Thomas says the actor exposed himself to her in a hotel room in 1980 when she was 16 and a friend of his daughter.

 Melissa Kester told Variety that Hoffman sexually assaulted her at a recording studio.
-She says he tracking audio for the 1987 film "Ishtar," and that she was a recent college graduate at the time.
+She says he was tracking audio for the 1987 film "Ishtar," and that she was a recent college graduate at the time.

 A third unnamed woman says Hoffman assaulted her in the back of a station wagon and later pressured her into a sexual encounter she says left her feeling traumatized.